pantheon-systems/documentation/source/docs/articles/sites/code/applying-upstream-updates.md

 This does not solve all problems that may arise, but it should take care of most situations.</div>

 ### Resolve Conflicts Locally
 Select the appropriate framework below for your web application, then execute the commands from within an up-to-date Git clone on your local machine.
-Add the `-Xtheirs` flag if you want to accept all changes.
+The `Xtheirs` flag will attempt to automatically resolve conflicts with a preference for upstream changes and is safe to run if you don't have your own changes in any of the conflicting files (e.g. problems with .gitignore).
 <!-- Nav tabs -->
 <ul class="nav nav-tabs" role="tablist">
   <li role="presentation" class="active"><a href="#d8" aria-controls="d8" role="tab" data-toggle="tab">Drupal 8</a></li>